 Don’t take what you might not use

 I’m sure you’ve all made the mistake of taking too much.
 Just because you might use it, doesn’t mean it’s a good idea to take!
 If you aren’t going to use it on a regular basis, leave it at home, unless you have stacks of room and weight capacity.

 Some people leave things at home that don’t have more than one use, and the more uses your gear has, the less you need to load and unload at every stop!

 Distribute your weight properly

-Your vehicles GVM is made up of the tare weight of your 4WD, plus the payload.
+The GVM meaning is the maximum weight your 4WD can carry.
+This is made up of the tare weight of your 4WD, plus the payload.
 This includes passengers, the driver, any accessories you fit, and the gear you carry.
 Your payload is split in two as well, with the front axle, and rear axle both having their own maximum weights.

 You cannot load the rear of your 4WD up to the hilt, and expect to be legal.
 Not only will it be over the rear axle weight (particularly if you have a heavy tow ball weight), but it will handle terribly, and your chances of a severe accident are hugely increased.

 The front of your vehicle does the majority of the braking, and of course the steering.
 Remove too much weight from the front (by having the rear loaded up) and your braking and steering will be drastically reduced to a dangerous level.

 Secure your items

 4WDing will test your ability to secure things, and tie them down properly.
 Even within a car, a few knocks and bumps can send your gear flying, and having a way of securing everything is critical to ensuring they stay in one piece, and you don’t destroy your vehicle.
 Our old Land Cruiser had a hugely damaged roof liner from the previous owner who’d clearly not been too worried about tying things down.